How Lawsuits Work

 Before a lawsuit is filed, lawyers and claimants often investigate the facts, review records, and evaluate whether a valid legal claim may exist.
 If the case moves forward, the plaintiff files a complaint with the court.
 That complaint usually explains the factual allegations, identifies the defendants, and states the legal claims being asserted.

-If you are still at the earliest stage, you may also want to read Do You Qualify for a Lawsuit? and What Happens After You Contact a Lawyer?.
+If you are still at the earliest stage, you may also want to read Do You Qualify for a Lawsuit?, What Happens After You Contact a Lawyer?, and What Evidence Helps a Lawsuit?.

 What Happens After Filing?